 - When a person is mannerly, she is considerate of others.
 Her sensitivity toward the plight or difficulties of others dictates that she not only notice but that she also does whatever she can to meet their needs.
 Mannerly children are ever aware that their behavior reflects their upbringing and as a result, they are thoughtful and courteous representatives of their family when they are with others.

 - The mannerly person is purposely aware of the rights of others.
 He is respectful in his associations, recognizing differences, whether these be due to age, culture, or status, without making them a key point.
 In any given situation, he shows due deference and equally respects the old and young.

 - When you meet a person of impeccable manners, you will most likely find her to be a very practical problem-solver who has an uncanny common sense of style.
 This is the person who knows when to remain silent and when to speak up on a matter.
 She can maintain relationships through her commitment to integrity, and she is a go-to confidante who gives wise advice.
 You should never have to worry about this person being a snob or gossiping to others.

 - A person of great manners uses tact, values honesty and understands the power of words and actions.
 Because he does, he will generally be slow to respond and will purposely act, rather than react to most situations.
 He is careful to think before he speaks or acts.
 As you grow in etiquette, remember not to allow your biases and opinions to draw you away into vain and corrupting conversations.
 Have and maintain convictions, but pick your battles.

-- Flexibility is another of the well-mannered persons character traits.
-Even if the person is traditional, he or she is one who recognizes that there are necessary accommodations and modifications that must be made for the sake of cultural sensitivity.
+- Flexibility is another of the well-mannered persons' character traits.
+Even if the person is traditional, he or she is one who recognizes that some necessary accommodations and modifications must be made for the sake of cultural sensitivity.